energywebfoundation/iam-contracts/README.md

 ## Overview

-This repo consists of packages relating to EnergyWeb IAM smart contracts related to EnergyWeb IAM.
+This repo consists of packages relating to EnergyWeb IAM.

 ## Package Descriptions